kharchenkolab/conos/vignettes/walkthrough.md

 ### Simple run

-We can then run differential expression between cells in these sample groups:
+We can then run differential expression between cells in these sample
+groups:

 ```r
 de.info <- getPerCellTypeDE(con, groups=as.factor(new.annot), sample.groups = samplegroups, ref.level='bm', n.cores=4)
 ```

-...and examine the output
+…and examine the output:

 ```r